-For those of you who’ve been following our round the world adventures for a while, you know that we love utilizing repositioning cruises as an insanely affordable yet luxurious way to get around the globe.
+For those who’ve been following our round the world adventures for a while, you know that we love utilizing repositioning cruises as an affordable yet luxurious way to get around the globe.
 We believe they are among the best deals in all of travel for those who have the time to spare.

 We’ve taken over ten repositioning cruises and have even strung together a series of them to form a cruise completely around the world.
 (You can read our detailed budget and strategies on how we pulled that off in this separate post: How To Achieve the Impossible: A Cheap World Cruise.)
-Yet this Pullmantur Monarch cruise remains the cheapest repositioning cruise we’ve ever come across.
+Yet this Pullmantur Monarch cruise remains the absolute cheapest repositioning cruise we’ve ever come across.

 This Pullmantur Monarch transatlantic cruise had the lowest price we’ve ever seen: $159 per person!
 Can you believe it?
 Cheers to that!